jmstajim/NanoTeams/README.md

 <img width="640" height="491" alt="NanoTeams — team graph showing roles and artifact dependencies" src="https://github.com/user-attachments/assets/59e383b0-9393-4036-92d5-662c431a2d08" />

+## How Roles Work
+Every role in a team falls into one of three types — this determines what the role does and how it finishes.

+### Producing Roles
+Most roles are producing — they create specific deliverables called artifacts.
+A PM produces "Product Requirements," an Engineer produces "Engineering Notes," a Code Reviewer produces "Code Review."

+You don't need to do anything.
+The role works autonomously — reading files, using tools, consulting teammates — and finishes automatically once all its artifacts are submitted.
+You just watch the activity feed and review the results.

+All roles in the FAANG, Engineering, and Startup teams are producing roles.

+### Chat Roles
+Some roles don't produce artifacts — instead, they talk to you.
+After reading upstream artifacts (or just your task description), the role enters an open-ended conversation loop, asking you questions and responding to your answers.

+The role never finishes on its own.
+It keeps the conversation going until you pause or close the task.
+This is how the Personal Assistant works — pure back-and-forth dialogue.
+In the Quest Party, the Quest Master reads all the world-building artifacts from other roles, then runs an interactive adventure where you play the hero.

+When a team has no required deliverables for the Supervisor, the UI switches to Chat mode — you'll see a "Chat" label instead of "Working" or "Review."

+### Observer Roles
+A few roles have no artifacts at all — they don't produce anything and don't depend on anything.
+They sit in the team graph but don't run on their own.
+Instead, they come alive when invited to team meetings, contributing their perspective to group discussions.

+In the Discussion Club, four personality roles (The Open, The Conscientious, The Extrovert, The Neurotic) are observers — only The Agreeable runs as a producing role, kicking off meetings where all five debate the topic together.

 ## Features

 ### Multi-Agent AI Teams